Scanning Color Negative Film

 Motivation

 Film scanning has often been confined to expensive hardware and proprietary “black box” software that leaves the user with little ability to control or replicate the result.
-There is also the risk of the product becoming obsolete or unsupported on newer operating systems.
+There is also the risk of products becoming obsolete or unsupported.
+This method should be replicable using many raw processors and image editing tools including open-source software.

 Digital cameras offer the possibility to get a high quality, accurate scan with complete control of the process from start to finish.
 Unfortunately, there is a lack of accurate information on the internet on how film captures colors and how to accurately translate these colors into a positive image.